in

 The streaming giant is known for its hugely successful original shows such as Wednesday, Monster: The Jeffrey Dahmer Story and Stranger Things.

-It’s also famous for its true crime documentaries, including the Girl in the Picture and Conversations with a Killer: The Jeffrey Dahmer Tapes.
+It’s also famous for its true crime documentaries, including Girl in the Picture and Conversations with a Killer: The Jeffrey Dahmer Tapes.

 Now viewers are raving about its latest offering – which is leaving a lasting impression on viewers.